 Presidio Hill School begins teaching Spanish in first grade.
 The program is an engaging one, with students participating in creative hands-on projects and activities with a goal of developing immediate language skills and equipping students with lifelong language acquisition strategies.

-Spanish at Presidio Hill is an integrated experience drawing on students' art and drama abilities as well as writing, speaking and presentational skills.
+Spanish at Presidio Hill is an integrated experience drawing on students' art and drama abilities as well as writing, speaking, and presentational skills.
 Students read and listen to a story in Spanish and—using the target vocabulary they have learned and utilizing TPRS (Teaching Proficiency Through Reading and Storytelling) techniques (see below)—write their own story.
 Students bring their stories' characters to life by drawing or modeling them in different materials.
-Finally, students give a dramatic presentation of their story and receive a review of their work from their classmates.
+Comics, children’s books, puppet shows, and animations in the app Toontastic.

-Spanish is taught completely in Spanish.
 Students learn how to communicate in class using the target language from day one.
-They are encouraged to speak Spanish with teachers and between classmates to create a Spanish immersion experience.
+They are encouraged to speak Spanish with teachers and classmates to create a more real Spanish Language experience.

 In 7th grade, for example, students read a book called “Los Baker van a Perú”.
 The book utilizes the vocabulary they are learning in the short stories.
 Students have the assignment to research the history, geography, and culture of ‘Perú’.
 They create presentations and share them with classmates.